top of page

 CCVSB’s Fraud & Scam Education materials are intended to:

-• Encourage verification before payment or commitment
+• Promote confirmation before to payment or commitment

 Understanding Fraud and Scams